theandrew168/dripfile/README.md

 This project is broken up into four sub-programs:
 * `dripfile-migrate` - compares and applies database migrations
 * `dripfile-web` - primary CRUD application web server
-* `dripfile-worker` - watches the queue and performs file transfer jobs
+* `dripfile-worker` - watches the queue and performs file transfers
-* `dripfile-scheduler` - manages job schedules and publishes them to the queue
+* `dripfile-scheduler` - manages transfer schedules and publishes them to the queue

 ## Setup
 This project depends on the [Go programming language](https://golang.org/dl/) and the [TailwindCSS CLI](https://tailwindcss.com/blog/standalone-cli).